Archer Maker (technology demonstrator)

 When the Vahana program ended in early 2020, most of the subsystem leads also moved over to Archer, including for example, aerodynamics, flight controls, flight test and avionics.
 The two co-founders stressed that they were designing the aircraft to robust standards, such as “a minimum 60 miles of range in the worst case condition” with today’s battery technology at end of life, in realistic flight conditions, with reserves, etc. The company has flown subscale models and is now working on an 80%-scale demonstrator that should fly in 2021.
 At program unveiling, the team was completing the preliminary design.

-It was reported by the Vertical Flight Society in January 2021 that Fiat Chrysler Automotive (FCA) will be partnering with Archer as an exploratory design and engineering partnership.
+In January 2021, Archer announced that Fiat Chrysler Automotive (FCA) — now Stellantis — will be partnering with Archer as an exploratory design and engineering partnership.
 In February 2021, the Vertical Flight Society reported that Archer intends to go public with a multi-billion dollar valuation SPAC deal.
+This was completed in

 On Feb.
 10, 2021, Multiple Announcements Were Made: